SelimWaly/commits-farm/README.md

 **WARNING: DO NOT RUN THIS SCRIPT IN THE DESKTOP OR ANY DIRECTORY SIMILAR TO THAT.
 PLEASE CREATE A FOLDER DEDICATED TO THIS FARM TO PREVENT ISSUES WITH YOUR COMPUTER OR RANDOM FILES APPEARING ON YOUR COMPUTER.**

 ## License
 This project is under the `MIT License`.
-Please check `license.txt` for more information.
+Please check `LICENSE` for more information.

 ## **Thank you for viewing this repository and happy farming**